pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 ## What is pessimistic locking?

 When one user is editing a record and we maintain an exclusive lock on that record, another user is prevented from modifying this record until the lock is released or the transaction is completed.
 This explicit locking is known as a pessimistic lock.
 In our earlier example discussed above, when Ritesh started editing the title, Mohan is prevented from editing the same product.

+Let's try and understand these concepts with a flow diagram.
+[Image Attached: ovsp_locks.jpg]

 In the majority of the cases, we would only need optimistic locking, thereby avoiding pessimistic locking at the most.
 We also gain performance by moving from an explicit (pessimistic) lock to an optimistic lock which checks the record at the time of an update instead of locking the record for the entire transaction.